 - Ensure ALL unit costs are as expected.
-(Flag and correct any that are not, both in DN and QBO)
+(Flag and correct any that are not, both in DataNinja and QuickBooks Online)

 - Ensure all Quantities are as expected.
-(Flag and correct any that are not, both in DN and QBO)
+(Flag and correct any that are not, both in DataNinja and QuickBooks Online)

 - Review any zero quantities with value or positive quantities with a negative value.
 Fix any scenarios where inventory went negative for any item.